 The third fact of extreme importance that should be noted from the released documents, is that Washington was completely incapable of foreseeing, or was making light of, the possibility of Chinese intervention.
-As the war situation became graver, Washington, on 30 June 1950, authorized General MacArthur to use US ground troops in Korea, thus making a decisive policy change in favour of full-scale military intervention there.
+As the war situation became graver, Washington, on 30 June 1950, authorized General MacArthur to use US ground troops in Korea, thus making a decisive policy change in favour of full-scale military intervention.
 Everybody knows that the overwhelming offensive launched by the North Koreans was then countered by the Inchon landing operation carried out on 15 September 1950, under the command of General MacArthur himself - a critical turning point in the course of the war.
-With the success of this operation, the situation was turning in favour of the US when, on 21 September, Washington was in receipt of a telegram from US Ambassador Henderson containing the "top secret" information that Indian Ambassador Panikkar in Peking had met with Chinese Foreign Minister Chou En-lai and had the impression that the Chinese might intervene in Korea if the UN forces advanced beyond the 38th Parrallel.
-29
+With the success of this operation, the situation was turning in favour of the US when, on 21 September, Washington received a telegram from US Ambassador Henderson containing the "top secret" information that Indian Ambassador Panikkar in Peking had met with Chinese Foreign Minister Zhou En-lai and had the impression that the Chinese might intervene in Korea if the UN forces advanced beyond the 38th Parallel.

-This implication by Chou En-lai picked up by the Indian Ambassador was also brought to the attention of Washington by the British Government as well as by Panikkar himself.
-But Washington continued to ignore the possibility of Chinese intervention, and finally on 27 September, with President Truman's approval based on a National Security Council decision of 9 September (NSC-81/131), the Joint Chiefs of Staff authorized General MacArthur to advance north across the 38th Parallel.
+The implication picked up by the Indian Ambassador was brought to the attention of Washington by the British Government as well as by Panikkar himself.
+But Washington continued to ignore the possibility of Chinese intervention, 30 and finally on 27 September, with President Truman's approval based on a National Security Council decision of 9 September (NSC-81/131), the Joint Chiefs of Staff authorized General MacArthur to advance north across the 38th Parallel.
 Thus the US, gradually changing the objective of the war, now expanded it beyond the parallel, and the UN forces began to march north.
-It appeared that "official Washington had, in effect, for domestic-political reasons, consigned the fortunes of our country [the US] and of world peace to an agency, namely General MacArthur's headquarters, over which it had no effective authority".
-32 In China, meanwhile, Prime Minister and Foreign Minister Chou En-lai stated on 30 September: people of China can never tolerate foreign aggression nor connive at arbitrary aggression by the imperialists against our neighbours."
+It appeared that "official Washington had, in effect, for domestic-political reasons, consigned the fortunes of our country [the US] and of world peace to an agency, namely General MacArthur's headquarters, over which it had no effective authority".32 In China, meanwhile, Prime Minister and Foreign Minister Zhou En-lai stated on 30 September: "The people of China can never tolerate foreign aggression nor connive at arbitrary aggression by the imperialists against our neighbours."
 [Underscoring by author.]
 Further, on 10 October, a Foreign Ministry spokesman spoke to the same effect, thus sounding a warning with implications of possible Chinese intervention.
-33 But MacArthur remained as optimistic and confident as ever about the future of the war.
+But MacArthur remained as optimistic and confident as ever about the future of the war.
 Even as late as 4 November, after the State Department ascertained the presence of the Chinese People's Volunteers Army through statements by Chinese prisoners on 1 November, MacArthur reported to the Pentagon that in his opinion full-scale Chinese intervention was unlikely.
-34 Based on these prospects, as is well known, that although MacArthur had ordered on 24 November the so-called Home-by-Christmas Offensive, it resulted in a major blunder for US strategy in the Korean Peninsula.
+Based on these prospects, as is well known, MacArthur ordered on 24 November the so-called Home-by-Christmas Offensive; the result was a major blunder for US strategy in the Korean Peninsula.